f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/127.png

-As you can see, it's not successful.
-We will update DNS settings using Postman to fix that.
+As expected, it returns "DNS test failed" because we didn't update the CNAME value of our test app's record yet.
+Let's do that now.

-`b)` Go back to Postman to change the DNS settings.
-Send the **Get EAP Subscription** request to get the "subscription_id" and "CNAME" using your "ACCESS_TOKEN".
+`b)` Go back to Postman and use the **Get EAP Subscription** request to get the "subscription_id" and "CNAME" using your "ACCESS_TOKEN".

 .. figure:: _figures/164.png